edespino/cloudberry-site/docs/sql-stmts/alter-index.md

 **`IF EXISTS`**

 Do not throw an error if the index does not exist.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.

 **`column_number`**